-Performance-Based Equity Incentives- Adjusted EPS PSUs
+Performance-Based Equity Incentives - Adjusted EPS PSUs

-In fiscal year 2022, we granted Mr. Daly 16,109 restricted stock units, Mr. Kober 7,477 restricted stock units, Dr. Carlson 4,566 restricted stock units, Mr. Dennehy 4,566 restricted stock units, Mr. Hwang 4,566 restricted stock units and Ms. Roth 4,566 restricted stock units, in each case, subject to the performance-based vesting conditions described below.
+In fiscal year 2023, we granted Mr. Daly 20,219 restricted stock units, Mr. Kober 9,538 restricted stock units, Dr. Carlson 5,726 restricted stock units, Mr. Dennehy 5,726 restricted stock units, Mr. Hwang 5,726 restricted stock units and Ms. Roth 5,726 restricted stock units, in each case, subject to the performance-based vesting conditions described below.

 As was the case in prior years, certain performance-based restricted stock units are eligible to be earned and vest based on our Adjusted EPS ("Adjusted EPS PSUs") growth during the applicable performance period.
 Adjusted EPS is a non-GAAP financial metric.
-Our calculation of Adjusted EPS is calculated by dividing Adjusted net income, which excludes intangible amortization expense, share-based compensation costs, changes in common stock warrant liability, non-cash interest, equity investment gains and losses, loss on debt extinguishment, as well as certain tax items, by Adjusted diluted shares.
-Adjusted EPS growth was selected as the applicable performance metric for performance-based restricted stock units granted in fiscal year 2022 and prior fiscal years because our compensation committee believes that growth in Adjusted EPS is a key driver of increases in stockholder value.
-An explanation of how we calculate Adjusted EPS is contained in Exhibit 99.1 to our Current Report on Form 8-K filed with the SEC on November 3, 2022.
+Our calculation of Adjusted EPS is calculated by dividing adjusted net income, which excludes intangible amortization expense, share-based compensation costs, non-cash interest, acquisition and integration related costs, equity investment gains and losses, loss on debt extinguishment, as well as certain tax items, by diluted shares.
+Adjusted EPS growth was selected as the applicable performance metric for performance-based restricted stock units granted in fiscal year 2023 and prior fiscal years because our compensation committee believes that growth in Adjusted EPS is a key driver of increases in stockholder value.
+An explanation of how we calculate adjusted net income and Adjusted EPS is contained in Exhibit 99.1 to our Current Report on Form 8-K filed with the SEC on November 9, 2023.

-The Adjusted EPS PSUs granted to our named executive officers in fiscal year 2022 are divided into three equal tranches, with one tranche eligible to be earned and to vest based on our Adjusted EPS growth during fiscal year 2022, one tranche eligible to be earned and to vest based on Adjusted EPS growth during fiscal years 2022-2023 and one tranche eligible to be earned and to vest based on Adjusted EPS growth during fiscal years 2022-2024, with Adjusted EPS growth goals for performance periods spanning multiple fiscal years based on compound annual growth.
+The Adjusted EPS PSUs granted to our named executive officers in fiscal year 2023 are divided into three equal tranches, with one tranche eligible to be earned and to vest based on our Adjusted EPS growth during fiscal years 2023-2024 and one tranche eligible to be earned and to vest based on Adjusted EPS growth during fiscal years 2023-2025, with Adjusted EPS growth goals for performance periods spanning multiple fiscal years based on compound annual growth.
 For each tranche, recipients can earn between 0% to 300% of the target number of Adjusted EPS PSUs, depending on actual performance, with 50% of the target number of Adjusted EPS PSUs earned if threshold performance is achieved (Adjusted EPS growth of 5%), 100% of the target number of Adjusted EPS PSUs earned if upside performance is achieved (Adjusted EPS growth of 10%), 200% of the target number of Adjusted EPS PSUs earned if upside performance is achieved (Adjusted EPS growth of 20%) and 300% of the target number of Adjusted EPS PSUs earned if maximum performance is achieved (Adjusted EPS growth of 30%), and, in each case, with straight-line interpolation between performance levels.
 To the extent earned, Adjusted EPS PSUs for each tranche will vest and be settled following the announcement to the financial markets of our financial performance associated with the applicable performance period, generally subject to continued employment with us through the settlement date.
 If Adjusted EPS PSUs for a tranche are not earned, they will be forfeited and are not eligible to be achieved in subsequent performance periods (i.e., there is no catch-up or retesting feature).

-Each of our named executive officers also held Adjusted EPS PSUs that were granted in prior fiscal years and that were eligible to vest based on Adjusted EPS growth during a performance period that included fiscal year 2022.
+Each of our named executive officers also held Adjusted EPS PSUs that were granted in prior fiscal years and that were eligible to vest based on Adjusted EPS growth during a performance period that included fiscal year 2023.